chichizhang0510/Programming-Notes/Programming Building Blocks/Programming_Building_Blocks.md

 		- [45.
 Jump Game II](https://leetcode.com/problems/jump-game-ii/)
 		- [435.
 Non-overlapping Intervals](https://leetcode.com/problems/non-overlapping-intervals/)

-I highly recommend that you understand and implement every one of the above algorithms or data structures.
+It's highly recommended that you understand and implement every one of the above algorithms or data structures.
 They incorporate the most classic algorithm design principles and are good programming practice.
 There are tons of material talking about these classic topic, and I personally used [Introduction to Algorithms](https://www.amazon.com/Introduction-Algorithms-3rd-MIT-Press/dp/0262033844 "https://www.amazon.com/introduction-algorithms-3rd-mit-press/dp/0262033844") and [Algorithms 4ed](https://www.amazon.com/Algorithms-4th-Robert-Sedgewick/dp/032157351X "https://www.amazon.com/algorithms-4th-robert-sedgewick/dp/032157351x").

 The following are some advanced topics that are less frequently seen in solving LeetCode problems, but some are still very useful, e.g. Binary Indexed Tree.